MahmoudSherif/study-partner-mobile/HAPTIC_FEEDBACK.md

 # Haptic Feedback Implementation

 ## Overview
-Enhanced the StudyPartner mobile app with comprehensive haptic feedback and audio feedback to provide tactile responses for user interactions.
+Enhanced the MotivaMate mobile app with comprehensive haptic feedback and audio feedback to provide tactile responses for user interactions.

 ## Implemented Features